QualiSystems/devguide_source/_orchestration/9.0.0/the-oob-orchestration.md

 1. Create a copy of the appropriate script, (see below for extension options), and upload the updated version separately into CloudShell Portal as a Teardown script.
 DO NOT remove steps from the teardown workflow.
 However, you can add your own steps or change the order of execution.

 2. Make sure not to name your extended script ‘teardown’ but give it a more specific name.
 The name ‘teardown’ is a reserved name, which may cause unexpected behavior when used on a setup script.

+### Save and Restore orchestration

+*Note that these orchestration scripts apply to customers who have purchased the **Save and Restore** paid add-on.
+For details about Save and Restore, see <a href="http://help.quali.com/Online%20Help/8.4/CloudShell/Content/CSP/LAB-MNG/Sndbx-Sv-Rstr-Ovrvw.htm" target="_blank">Sandbox Save and Restore Overview</a>.
+Contact your account manager to obtain a license.*

+Starting with CloudShell 9.0, Save and Restore scripts are provided to support the capability to save and restore sandboxes.
+They reside in a python package called *cloudshell-orch-core*.
+The OOB default blueprint template includes these orchestration scripts and a reference to the *cloudshell-orch-core* package (required by these scripts) using the requirements.txt mechanism.
+Here is the implementation of the OOB Save script:

+{% highlight python %}
+from cloudshell.workflow.orchestration.sandbox import Sandbox

+sandbox = Sandbox()

+sandbox.execute_save()
+{%  endhighlight %}

+By running the `execute_save` method on a sandbox, the script will call a server logic that will create a saved sandbox.
+For details about the saving process, see this CloudShell Help [article](http://help.quali.com/Online%20Help/8.3/Portal/Content/CSP/LAB-MNG/Sndbx-Sv.htm).

+#### Extending the OOB Save script

+You can extend the OOB Save script to execute custom steps before or after the default sandbox save process takes place.

+To do this, simply add your custom code before or after the line that executes the Save operation.
+For example, a Save orchestration script that sends a simple notification email when the Save operation completes:

+{% highlight python %}
+from cloudshell.workflow.orchestration.sandbox import Sandbox import smtplib

+sandbox = Sandbox()

+sandbox.execute_save()

+# code for sending email notification:
+server = smtplib.SMTP('smtp.gmail.com', 587)

+server.ehlo()
+server.starttls()
+server.ehlo()

+#Next, log in to the server
+server.login("<sender_username>", "<sender_password>")

+#Send the mail
+msg = "Sandbox was saved successfully" server.sendmail("<sender_email>", "<target_email>", msg)
+{%  endhighlight %}

+#### Extending the OOB Restore script

+You can also extend the OOB Restore script to execute custom functionality at any point during the default sandbox restore process.
+The Restore script uses the same execution logic and steps that the default Setup script uses and therefore can be extended the same way.
+The only difference between the two is that the Restore script calls the *execute_restore()* method, which is executed when a user chooses to restore a saved sandbox in CloudShell, and not as part of a sandbox's Setup process.
+For detailed explanations on how to extend the script's stages and use its extension methods, see the [Setup and Teardown Orchestration](#setup-and-teardown-orchestration) section above.

+For example, a Restore script that writes a message to the **Output** console before the Restore workflow operation (to extend the workflow operation itself, use the above extension methods in the [Extending the OOB Setup Orchestration Scripts](#extending-the-oob-setup-orchestration-scripts) section above):

+{% highlight python %}
+from cloudshell.workflow.orchestration.sandbox import Sandbox from cloudshell.workflow.orchestration.setup.default_setup_orchestrator import DefaultSetupWorkflow

+sandbox = Sandbox()

+def func(sandbox, components):
+    sandbox.automation_api.WriteMessageToReservationOutput(sandbox.id, "my custom message")

+DefaultSetupWorkflow().register(sandbox)

+sandbox.workflow.add_to_configuration(func, None)

+sandbox.execute_restore()

+{%  endhighlight %}

+As you can see, to use the default orchestration logic, we instantiated the DefaultSetupWorkflow class and registered the sandbox to use the default Setup orchestration behavior.
+Starting in CloudShell 8.1, sandbox setup is divided into 4 stages: preparation, provisioning, connectivity and configuration.
+It’s possible to disable the default implementation of each stage by setting enable_stageName=False, as illustrated in this example:

+{% highlight python %}
+DefaultSetupWorkflow().register(sandbox, enable_connectivity=False)
+{%  endhighlight %}